 Where Promise programs are not yet a reality, many organizations are working to expand college access across the country.
 As a result of their work, more and more people care deeply about this cause.

-Below we feature the Penn Graduate School of Education's Promise Program Map, which hosts a wealth of information on Promise programs across the country.
+Below we feature the Upjohn Institute's Promise Program Map, which hosts a wealth of information on Promise programs across the country.

 When higher education seems financially attainable and guidance is provided, students better understand how their actions affect their future, leading to better academic and behavioral outcomes.
 This is certainly the case in Kalamazoo, Michigan where the W.E.
 Upjohn Institute for Employment Research has extensively studied the Kalamazoo Promise.
 Their research has found that the guarantee of free college tuition has led to a significant decrease in high school suspensions and a dramatic increase in the GPAs of African American students, ranging from 0.17 to 0.60 standard deviations after controlling for “fixed effects.”